New Constituency Boundaries for Britain 2013

 Seats changing hands

-We calculate that the following forty-four seats would have had a different outcome at the last general election had the new boundaries been in force then.
+We calculate that the following twenty-eight seats would have had a different outcome at the last general election had the new boundaries been in force then.
 This is the answer to a hypothetical question, so cannot be proved conclusively, but this is our best estimate.

 Old seatCurrent MPNew seatImplied